NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 .. only:: v1_5_x

-    The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-api>` for the cells that have not been geolocated by the devices.
+    The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-cell-geolocation>` for the cells that have not been geolocated by the devices.

 .. only:: not v1_5_x

-    The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-api>` and :ref:`UnwiredLabs on Azure <azure-unwired-labs-api>` for the cells that have not been geolocated by the devices.
+    The nRF Asset Tracker implements the optional resolution on the cloud side using :ref:`UnwiredLabs on AWS <aws-unwired-labs-cell-geolocation>` and :ref:`UnwiredLabs on Azure <azure-unwired-labs-cell-geolocation>` for the cells that have not been geolocated by the devices.